Asmenys/re-former/README.md

 # README
-This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
-Find it at http://www.theodinproject.com
+This is an attempt at setting up a form that allows creation of an user in a database and editing that user later using the same form.